 As for Montgomery, he believes that his latest operation, Goodwood, is satisfactory in terms of results, although it appears disastrous for most Allied generals.
 Churchill, warned by Eisenhower, visits Montgomery and asks him to continue.
 This tension between the various Allied military leaders seems like a crisis, which quickly disappears after the events that take place after the meeting of 19 July.

 On the 20th of July, an attack failed against Hitler, while he examined maps with his generals at the general headquarters of Rastenburg, in East Prussia.

 The consequences in Normandy are not military, for the German soldiers continue the fighting with the same fervor.
 On the other hand, following this attack, the Führer took much more distance with his generals, especially those of the nobility (who are many) and accused of plotting against him.
-Indeed, the bomb that was to kill him was deposited by a member of his own military entourage, Count Claus von Stauffenberg, Chief of Staff of the German Armies.
+Indeed, the bomb that was to kill him was deposited by a member of his own military entourage, Count Claus von Stauffenberg, staff officer.